potencia/purrl/README.md

 #### purrl.{verb}() ####

-Sends an HTTP request using the verb that matches the method name.
+Sends an HTTP request using the HTTP method that is configured for the given verb.
 If a body is supplied, the body is sent as the request body.
 The path, transient query parameters and transient headers are all cleared upon calling a verb method.

     // Assume purrl.config('host', 'example.com'); was called some time before